Luigicuri/Luigicuri/README.md

 I Recently graduated in Information Systems with a Bachelor Degree in Instituto Federal Catarinense and now I'm working as a developer.
 My current activities are:
  - Currently working with Java + Angular stack
- - Studying for Oracle Certified Professional: Java SE 11 Developer
+ - Studying for the test Oracle Certified Professional: Java SE 11 Developer
 <!--
 **Luigicuri/Luigicuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.